 Combined, these factors mean a baby getting too much sun has a high risk of:

 - Painful sunburns.

 - Dangerous skin damage.

 - Lasting eye damage.

-Some studies even show the amount of UV exposure in childhood is a major factor in determining the risk level of future skin cancer (source).
+Some studies even show that UV exposure in childhood is a major factor in determining the risk level of future skin cancer (3).

 Sun Protection for Babies

 How can you get out of the house without exposing your baby to harmful sun side effects?

 The Skin Cancer Foundation provides some useful tips depending on your baby’s age: